 This dude ranch offers horseback riding, cowboy cookouts, family-friendly poker nights, and a variety of ranch activities.

-It is located only about 3 miles outside of Tombstone and is the perfect home base.
+It is located about 3 miles outside of Tombstone and is the perfect home base.

 The ranch is designed to look like a miniature Allen Street and the front of each guest room is a faux storefront.
 My kids got a kick out of staying in Doc Holliday’s Dentist Office.